HenronenGIT/lem-in/README.md

 | 2 | ≤ Increases dramatically |
 | 1 | ≤ Far from the objectives |

 Under our testing *Time complexity* of the program never exceeded `0.15 s`.
-So we think we did pretty good on that part.
+So we think we did pretty well on that part.

-Under our testing average of *Algorithm's accuracy* was on 4 grade mark.
-Sometimes turn count exceeded by 2 moves.
+Our testing average of *Algorithm's accuracy* was on the 4-grade mark.
+Sometimes turn count is exceeded by 2 moves.

 #### Final grade: